adeep/bitwarden_reddit/cannot_login.md

 * \` (back tick)
 * ~ (tilde)

-> Note that although these characters are acceptable in a Bitwarden master password, be aware
+> Note that even though all these characters are acceptable in a Bitwarden master password, be aware
-> that other websites may have trouble with some of the above characters.
+> that other websites may have trouble with some of them.

-If you can log in to your web vault, but not via one of the other Bitwarden clients, you may have a problematic special character in your master password.
+A strong sign you may have a character set problem is if you can log in to via web vault or some other Bitwarden clients, but not others.
-Consider changing your master password to one that only has the safe characters.
+In this case, consider changing your master password, but create an export of your vault first!

-If you change your master password, consider using a 4-word passphrase, generated by Bitwarden itself, such as `polka-fame-curled-either-passover` or `WinnerPlasmaKabobSinuous`.
-If you want extra security, have Bitwarden add a word (or two) to the passphrase _instead of_ punctuation or special characters.
+When changing your master password, consider using a 4-word passphrase, generated by Bitwarden itself, such as

+`polka-fame-curled-either-passover` or `WinnerPlasmaKabobSinuous`.

+If you want extra security, have
+Bitwarden add a word (or two) to the passphrase _instead of_ punctuation or special characters.
 Punctuation and special characters do not add as much security as an extra word, and it makes the master password harder to memorize and harder to type.

 _Autocorrect Issues_

+If the master password itself seems okay, it could still be autocorrections by your keyboard(s), client, or device.
-Beware of autocorrections by your keyboard(s)/app/device.
-You may not easily spot this, especially since password input may be obscured.
-Even if you stick to the safe character set, as recommended above, some characters may get autocorrected by your keyboard, app, or device:
+You may not easily spot this, especially since password input is often obscured.
+Even if you stick to the safe character set, as recommended above, some characters may get autocorrected by your keyboard, client, or device:

-* Some systems will replace straight-quotes with curly-quotes (i.e., “smart-quotes”, such as "&ldquo;", "&rdquo;", "&lsquo;" and "&rsquo;").
+* Some systems will replace straight-quotes (`'` or `"`) with curly-quotes (i.e., “smart-quotes”, such as "&ldquo;", "&rdquo;", "&lsquo;" and "&rsquo;").
 MacOS is especially notorious for this.
 * You may have inserted a "." (period/full stop) and/or invisible spaces after pressing the “space-bar”.
 * Some systems will automatically change a